 As mentioned in the beginning of this article, back-end web development involves a lot of coding.
 And libraries.
 But the libraries we work with aren’t full of books like you might imagine.
 The library we’re describing here is a gathering of code that we can reuse.
 Web developers essentially create re-useable computer code, like stacks, searches and queries, which is flexible for multiple purposes.
 These purposes are what drive our daily tasking.

 We integrate databases, APIs, services and other third-party resources with the system.
 In the library of olden times, there were atlases, providing large maps of physical locations.
 Today, location-finding using modern maps doesn’t typically start in an atlas or roadmap.
-Instead, a mobile electronic device like a smart phone accesses a website, which collects location information of the user.
+Instead, a mobile electronic device like a smartphone accesses a website, which collects location information of the user.
 Then the user enters the destination address, and the website uses a look-up function from the United States Postal Service database to perform numerous calculations.
 Calculations like the distance between points, the likely route desired if you are driving between points, the written instructions for logically navigating each step of that distance, and so on.
 Maps these days even pull from other databases, such as nearby restaurant locations, and more.
-None of that data resides on your website, but instead is pulled in from all the other sources that the back-end is programmed to access.
-Some of those sources provide paid data, in the from of a subscription, while others are free.
+None of that data resides on your website, it is pulled in from all the other sources that the back-end is programmed to access.
+Some of those sources provide paid data, in the form of a subscription, while others are free.
 This is what makes finding local search results possible.

 Whenever a command is issued to the system, it is called a “call.”
 Every call that comes into the system is tracked, and these lists are each called a “log.”
-Imagine you are an online book seller trying to decide what new inventory to purchase from your supplier.
+Imagine you are an online bookseller trying to decide what new inventory to purchase from your supplier.
 You have your actual sales data, but may also want to find out things like what people are searching for on your website (authors, genres, and other key terms).
 Back-end web development sets up the system to accept calls, generate logs, then output reports so that you can find out the different things you want to about your website.
 This is essentially the method for tracking interactions and data flow, and it can also trigger system processes, like automated reporting through an email.
-Common things that logs can enable include the system sending you an error message when a system errors occurs, including where in the code the error occurred, so that it can be corrected (debugging).
+Common things that logs can enable include the system sending you an error message when a system error occurs, including where in the code the error occurred, so that it can be corrected (debugging).

 As mentioned earlier, this means setting up system activities that will occur without any user interaction, while helping to expedite and economize data flow between the server and other services or resources.
 Remember that the back-end places high priority on system availability and efficiency.
 As a result, we have to program the system to re-order and queue demand properly, helping ensure there aren’t going to be too many calls at any given time that could blow out the system and cause it to error out of functionality.